lucksus/h4ome/README.md

 For the Holonic Map Server you need [Ruby on Rails >=5.0](http://rubyonrails.org/) (which needs [Ruby >=2.2](https://github.com/rbenv/rbenv)).

 __See also READMEs in subdirectories__

+## Credits

+Vision and code co-authored by Nicolas Luck and Chris Larcombe, 2017.